ryansolid/dom-expressions/packages/lit-dom-expressions/README.md

 `;
 ```

 Libraries may expose access to html in different ways.
-For example Solid has it's own entry point 'solid-js/html'.
+For example, Solid has its own entry point 'solid-js/html'.

 ## Differences from JSX